These soft and juicy Teriyaki Chicken Meatballs are going to be your family’s favorite! It takes only 30 minutes to prepare.

 - Add the grated ginger, salt, and black pepper and combine well.

-- Using two tablespoons or a cookie scoop, make a small ball.
+- Using two tablespoons or a cookie scoop, make small meatballs.

 - Heat the oil in a non-stick frying pan over medium heat and drop the meatballs, keeping some distance between each ball.
 Cook in batches if necessary.